 during the academic school year can be obtained through various University of Dallas

-academic departments and the Office of Personal Career Development (course number
+academic departments and the OPCD (course number 3V57).
+All internships requiring

 All University of Dallas students who meet academic performance standards and may